nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Kconfig Target

 The sysbuild projects can be configured with kconfig, just like a normal project in the meta build system.
-The only different is the target name, for main application, they're menuconfig or guiconfig, for sub project, you must add project name prefix to differ each target.
+The only difference is the target name, for main application, they're menuconfig or guiconfig, for sub project, you must add project name prefix to differ each target.
 For example:

 ```bash
 west build -t guiconfig